Ravi-Kumar-01/Paytm-Clone/backend/Readme.md

-# Payments App Backend
+# Paytm-Clone App Backend

-This is the backend server for the Payments App.
+This is the backend server for the Paytm-clone App.
 It provides various API endpoints for account management, user authentication, and user interactions.
 The server is built with Node.js and Express.

 ## Getting Started